Ir para o conteúdo

 While some of these files are already included in the nf-core pipeline repository (e.g., the nextflow.config file in the nf-core pipeline repository), some are automatically identified on your local system (e.g., the nextflow.config in the launch directory), and others are only included if they are specified using run options (e.g., -params-file, and -c).

-Understanding how and when these files are interpreted by Nextflow is critical for the accurate configuration of a pipelines execution.
+Understanding how and when these files are interpreted by Nextflow is critical for the accurate configuration of a pipeline execution.

 4.1 Parameters